fiugd/beta/.NOTES/closeYourMindGame.md

 	- lunch or GTFH

 ##### WINNING/LOSING:
-- once the game is over, all players evaluate the results and learn something about theirselves, I guess
+- once the game is over, all players evaluate the results and learn something, we hope
-- you may have ideas for solutions to some problems at this point
+- we may have some ideas for solutions to some problems at this point
 - you will definitely have some answers (right?); did someone take notes?

 ##### BONUS ROUND: